LinkedEarth/RLeapFROGS/chapters/module4.md

 <exercise id="1" title="packge: ggplot2">

 In this module you'll learn the basics of ggplot2, a package for producing a wide array of data visualizations.
+This is not a complete guide, merely an introduction to the package.

 There is an excellent free online book that you can refer to for more examples and explanantions [here](https://ggplot2-book.org/).